Efficient model selection in switching linear dynamic systems by graph clustering: Numerical experiment

-\pp{Clustering of the edge matrix based on the sum of edges inside a cluster (minimum-sum clustering)} shows that the best three mode structures are $[(1\&3),2,4]$, $[1,3,(2\&4)]$, $[(1\&3),(2\&4)]$.
-For verification, a data set is generated by the 4-modal SLDS for $10$ time steps through $1000$ Monte Carlo simulations.
-The estimation error using a 4-modal SKF and complexity reduced SKFs are calculated.
-The estimation error in Figure~\ref{fig:rmodal} shows that the decision based on the MC simulations is consistent with the decision made based on the graph edges. \pp{The additional estimation error by clustering the modes for some case studies including $[(1\&3),2,4], [(1\&3),(2\&4)],[(1\&2), (3\&4)]$ for the first time step is calculated as $0.05, 0.26, 2.42$, respectively, compared to the case when using a SKF including all 4 modes.
-Comparing the obtained values using the error quantification with those obtained from the MC simulations (see Figure~\ref{fig:rmodal}), it is observed that the calculated error is close to the expected MC-obtained error for the first two mode structures, namely, $[(1\&3),2,4], [(1\&3),(2\&4)]$, due to the fact that the assumptions required in theorem \ref{theorem:1} are satisfied with a high probability.
-The value obtained for the clusters $[(1\&2), (3\&4)]$ is not consistent with the simulated error since the assumptions mentioned in Section~\ref{sec:clustering} are not satisfied for this structure.
-Specifically, node $1$ is more probable to be detected by mode $3$, which is not in the same cluster as $1$.}
+Let $(a\& b)$ represent a cluster that contains nodes $a$ and $b$.
+Clustering according to the result of Thm.~\ref{theorem:1} and Remarks ~\ref{remark:1}-\ref{remark:2} shows that three most efficient structures in terms of estimation accuracy are $\{(1\&3),2,4\}$, $\{1,3,(2\&4)\}$, and $\{(1\&3),(2\&4)\}$ (among the set of all possible $1,2,3$-modal structures).
+For verification, a data set is generated by the 4-modal SLDS for $15$ time steps through $1000$ MC simulations.
+The estimation error using a 4-modal SKF and complexity reduced SKFs are calculated for two cases, one where the estimator always detects the correct mode (the assumptions of Theorem~\ref{theorem:1} are satisfied), and one where the estimator detects the modes based on the calculated likelihoods of each mode using noisy measurements.
+The estimation error for both cases are presented in Fig.~\ref{fig:exx1}-\ref{fig:exx2} and show that the decision based on the MC simulations is consistent with the decision made based on the graph dissimilarity matrix.
+The additional estimation error by clustering the modes compared to the case when using the ground truth SLDS for some example cases including $\{(1\&3),2,4\}, \{(1\&3),(2\&4)\},\{(1\&2), (3\&4)\}$ are computed for the first time step as $0.05, 0.26, 2.92$.
+As seen in Fig.~\ref{fig:exx2} for the ideal case, the computed additional errors are exact, and this verifies the correctness of the theorem.
+As observed in Fig.~\ref{fig:exx2} for the realistic case, the calculated additional error is closer to the expected MC-obtained error for the first two mode structures, namely, $\{(1\&3),2,4\}$ and $\{(1\&3),(2\&4)\}$, compared with the last structure $\{(1\&2), (3\&4)\}$.
+The value obtained for the structure $\{(1\&2), (3\&4)\}$ is not consistent with the MC simulated error since the assumptions mentioned in Theorem~\ref{theorem:1} are not (even approximately) satisfied for this structure.
+Specifically, node $1$ is more probable to be detected by node $3$, which is not the center of the cluster that contains node $1$.

-The run time of some of filters is presented below: The same can be applied to all time steps by calculating the mean and covariances recursively, or an accumulation of the distances over a few time steps can be used to make a consistent decision for all time steps.